San Luis Potosí: Geography

 The state lies mostly on the Mexican Plateau, with the exception of the eastern part of the state, where the tableland breaks down into the tropical valley of the Tampaon River (which continues flowing northwestward until it becomes the Pánuco River, which divides San Luis Potosí from the north-eastern state of Tamaulipas).
 The surface of the plateau is comparatively level, with some low mountainous wooded ridges.
 The Sierra Madre Oriental runs north and south through the state, and separates the Mexican Plateau from the Gulf Coastal Plain to the east.
 The Sierra Madre Oriental is home to the Sierra Madre Oriental pine-oak forests.
 The easternmost portion of the state lies on the Gulf Coastal Plain, and covered by the Veracruz moist forests.
-The eastern part is included in the region commonly referred to as "La Huasteca".
+The eastern quarter of the state is known as the Huasteca potosina, part of La Huasteca, a geographical and cultural region along the Gulf of Mexico historically associated with the Huastec people.

 The Tampaón river and its tributaries drain the southern and southeastern portion of the state.
 The northern and central portion of the state, including the capital, lie on an interior drainage basin which does not drain to the sea.